Dutch court convicts 5 over violence against Israeli fans – DW – 12/24/2024

 The Amsterdam district court convicted five men for their part in last month's violence against Maccabi Tel Aviv soccer fans in Amsterdam.

-The violence in early November shocked the world and prompted accusations of anti-Semitism.
+The violence surrounding an early November Europa League clash shocked the world and prompted accusations of anti-Semitism.

 What we know about the cases